Pendu/Advanced-Retreival-and-Re-ranking/docs/source/overview.rst

 Overview
 ========

-The New Bottleneck: Role of Advanced Negative Mining is in Dense Retrieval Evaluation
+The New Bottleneck: Role of Advanced Negative Mining in Dense Retrieval Evaluation
 --------------------------------------------------------------------------------------

 The Paradigm Shift from Sparse to Dense Retrieval